9 Steps to Prevent Vaginal Infection

 Many prefer lace and other materials for their underwear because it’s more attractive and intimate.

-The problem is that these materials don’t let the skin breathe and they can trap moisture and harbor many different types of microorganisms.
+The problem is that these materials don’t let the skin breathe and they can trap moisture.
+Moisture can then harbor many different types of microorganisms.

 In order to avoid these types of problems, you should opt for cotton and other breathable fabrics when choosing underwear.